 I could say that this library is very convenient, anyone can visit this library.
-However, because of its location in the shopping center, not so many people spending their book-time here.
+However, because of its location in the shopping centre, not so many people spending their book-time here.
 Or perhaps Singaporeans prefer to read in their own house or park.
 The library combines the latest technology with a slick concept on the design of laying the book.

 Like most libraries, at least we should have a resident card to lend a book.
 We cannot bring any books without just a passport, especially for us as a visitor.
 There was a silly incident at that time I was trying to borrow a book.
 I met the librarian, I was curious about the online book lending application in this sophisticated library so I was interested to try.
 I think this library is the most sophisticated library I have ever met so far according to its location.
-Or that was also because I rarely took myself to the library when traveling abroad.
+Or that was also because I rarely took myself to the library when travelling abroad.

 Visiting the library, do not expect you will meet people with thick glasses because you will be surprised that the visitors were all good looking.
 Hey, I am not racist! 😛 And talking about the completeness of the book collection, this library collects about 120,000 items and more than 33% of the collection is an English-language novel.
 Considering the size of a public library, which is placed in the mall this library is too fit to answer the completion.
 Unless you want to search the ultra literature for your thesis maybe you should try to go there to find.